Skip to Content

 You can easily use whatever store-bought pie crust you have on hand.

-I have used both the refrigerated type you unroll and place into a pie plate and the frozen in a metal pie plate kind.
+I have used both the refrigerated type you unroll and place into a pie plate and the frozen a-metal pie plate kind.

 Both work well here and do not require pre or par-baking.